Bibi Jawindi:

 Surrounding Garden and Landscape Bibi jawindi:

 The surrounding garden and landscape of the tomb represents total tranquility which is in consonance with the religious feelings of Sufism.
-Drawing on the Persian and Mughal architecture and gardens, the garden is centered, has rectangular, geometric beds, flowers and hedge rows, protected alcoves and arbors meaning to represent the divine cosmos and harmony of creation.
+Drawing on the Persian and Mughal architecture and gardens, the garden is centered, has rectangular.
 There are usually garden fountains or streams in between them because Sufi themes also center upon the continuity of knowledge and the nourishment of the spirit.

 The green environment gives the sacred sites a serene environment to allow people to spend some time thinking about their spiritual development.
 Open spaces and trees give shelter and openness which, in turn, are in ineffective and the message of the teachings of Bibi Jawindi.
 This aesthetically conceived avenue is less an ornament than an emblem of Eden as ‘the linking of earth to the heavens.’
 The garden and its setting around and about Bibi Jawindi’s tomb is therefore a sacred space that allows people to reflect, pray, meditate and remember and celebrate the eternal message of Bibi Jawindi’s love, wisdom and spiritual leadership des.